verrazzano/docs/content/en/docs/guides/export/ingress-trait.md

 * networking.istio.io/v1beta1/Gateway - defines the ingress for traffic management for the application running within the Istio mesh
 * v1/Secret for the Gateway - credential for server TLS settings

-For example, the following IngressTrait definition will result in the Gateway, VirtualService and Secret objects shown below.
+For example, the IngressTrait below is defined for the component `hello-helidon-component` of the hello-helidon sample.
 ```
 apiVersion: oam.verrazzano.io/v1alpha1
 kind: IngressTrait